Retail operations intelligence platform

 22 · Product expansion opportunities

-• POS system integration for live operational data
+• Deeper POS synchronization for live operational data

 • Advanced analytics and deeper financial insight